balassy/sentinel/README.md

 # Sentinel Gallery

-Sentinel aims to be simplest photo gallery that supports super-easy image publishing.
+Sentinel is developed by [György Balássy](http://gyorgybalassy.wordpress.com) to create the simplest photo gallery that supports super-easy image publishing.

+If you have any comments, questions, tips or ideas, do not hesitate to contact me via e-mail (balassy at aut.bme.hu) or Twitter ([@gyorgybalassy](http://twitter.com/gyorgybalassy)).